backtrace-labs/umash/README.md

 string hash).
 There are plenty of lower hanging fruits.

 1. The short (8 or fewer bytes) input code can hopefully be simpler.
-2. The medium-length (9-15 bytes) input code path is a micro-optimised version of the general case, but does not actually share any machine code; can we improve the latency and maintain the collision bounds by replacing it with something completely different?
+2. The medium-length (9-16 bytes) input code path mixes an integer multiplication NH function's output with the same polynomial hash as the general case.
+Can we further simplify that code sequence while maintaining the collision bound?
 3. We only looked at x86-64 implementations; we will consider simple changes that improve performance on x86-64, or on other platforms as long they don't penalise x86-64.